davehaglan/laygo/docs/source/example/tisar.md

     run laygo/generators/adc_sar/adc_sar_capdrv_nsw_array_layout_generator.py
     ```

-    This is 2-step generation; in the first script, individual driver
+    This is a 2-step generation; in the first script, individual driver
     cells are generated.
 The second script places driver cells (with
     the sizing parameters defined by **capdrv_m_list** in
     **adc_sar_size.yaml**.